nirlanka/nirmall.github.io/_posts/blog/2017-01-21-loss-of-innocence.md

 ## How a show about kids took all the adults by storm [:link:](#nostalgia)

-While I've seen a lot of kids generally liking it, I was curious as how it successfully made the mind-boggling huge number fans in the adult generations, especially those 28 and above of age.
+While I've seen a lot of kids generally liking it, I was curious as how it successfully made the mind-boggling huge number of fans in the adult generations, especially those 28 and above of age.
 I believe the answer is quite generic:

 What makes any of us love and look forward to anything?
 What makes any of us enjoy anything?